Features new to Windows 8: File Explorer

 Windows Explorer, which has been renamed as File Explorer, now incorporates a ribbon toolbar, designed to bring forward the most commonly used commands for easy access.
 The "Up" button (which advances the user back a level in the folder hierarchy) that was removed from Explorer after Windows XP has also been restored.
 Additionally, File Explorer features a redesigned preview pane that takes advantage of widescreen layouts.
 File Explorer also provides a built-in function for mounting ISO, IMG, and VHD files as virtual drives.
 For easier management of files and folders, Windows 8 introduces the ability to move selected files or folders via drag and drop from a parent folder into a subfolder listed within the breadcrumb hierarchy of the address bar in File Explorer.

 Progress windows for file operations have also been redesigned; offering the ability to show multiple operations at once, a graph for tracking transfer speeds, and the ability to pause and resume a file transfer.
 A new interface has also been introduced for managing file name collisions in a file operation, allowing users to easily control which conflicting files are copied.

-Libraries, introduced in Windows 7, can now have their individual icons changed through the user interface.
-Previously, users had to change icons manually by editing configuration files.
+Libraries introduced in Windows 7 can now have their icons changed through the user interface; previously, users had to change icons by manually editing configuration files.
+With Windows 8.1., libraries can now also include removable storage devices; previously, adding removable storage devices to libraries was not supported.
 Windows 8.1, however, no longer creates any default libraries for new users, and does not display the Libraries listing in File Explorer by default.
 Instead, Windows 8.1 introduces shortcuts to the default user profile folders (Documents, Downloads, Pictures, etc.) within the This PC location of File Explorer.
 The libraries can be enabled in the Options menu.

+HomeGroup has been updated in Windows 8 to display in the navigation pane the user profile photo of each member sharing content in the homegroup; in Windows 7, only a generic user icon for each user was displayed in the navigation pane.